jenschr69/jenschr69/README.md

-<h1> Does your company need an extra hand from a junior webdeveloper/frontend webdeveloper?
-Then, continue to read... </h1>
+<h1> Does your company need an extra hand from a junior webdeveloper/frontend webdeveloper?</h1>

 ABOUT ME
 - 👋 Hi, I’m @jenschr69 - Jens Christensen - Open to work from December 2024 - Get in touch